 Conference Paper | Conference PowerPoint | Session Video

-Jonathan Harris gave a keynote presentation at the conference “Inequality and the Future of Capitalism” sponsored by the Research Network on Macroeconomics and Macroeconomic Policies (FMM) in Berlin, Germany on October 31, 2014.
-This conference, the largest of its type in Europe, was attended by more than 300 economists, and has a well-established reputation of promoting debate between heterodox perspectives and more mainstream approaches.
-Watch Harris’ presentation (begins at minute 46:30), which was part of a plenary session on the teaching of economics following the financial crisis.
+Jonathan Harris gave a keynote presentation at the conference “Inequality and the Future of Capitalism” hosted by the Research Network on Macroeconomics and Macroeconomic Policies (FMM) in Berlin, Germany.
+More than 300 economists attended the conference, which has a reputation for promoting debate between heterodox and mainstream perspectives.
+Watch Harris’ presentation (begin at minute 46:30), part of a plenary session on teaching economics after the financial crisis.

 Strategies for Changing Economics Teaching

 Neva Goodwin, September 2014

 GDAE Co-Director Neva Goodwin presented at the Rethinking Economics Conference in New York City on September 14, 2014.
 She discussed several strategies to adopt alternative materials and overcome the reluctance to undertake serious revision of course content.

 Conference Report | Responses to the Report

 Neva Goodwin moderated a panel on "How to Change the Teaching of Economics" at the CommonBound conference, hosted by the New Economy Coalition in Boston.
 This panel asked: “Suppose we agree on what should be taught in economics curricula, how can such change be brought about?”
 The presenters, Helen Scharber, Jigar Bhatt and Keith Harrington, addressed forces that act as barriers against incorporating different content in economics courses, as well as strategic approaches for overcoming these barriers.
 Dr. Goodwin moderated and prepared this report based on written notes from the panelists and the discussion at the session.